|

 Ohio became the 17th U.S. state on March 1, 1803.
 About eleven and a half million people live in Ohio.

-The state capital and largest city is Columbus.
+The state capital and the largest city is Columbus.
 The Rock and Roll Hall of Fame is in Cleveland.

 Pennsylvania is one of the original thirteen American colonies.
 It became the second U.S. state in December of 1787.
 Its state capital is Harrisburg and its largest city is Philadelphia.